garage44/garage44/packages/bunchy/docs/index.md

 1. Make changes to your code
 2. Bunchy detects changes and rebuilds
 3. Updates are pushed to browser via WebSocket
-4. Browser updates without losing application state (for CSS)
+4. Browser updates without losing application state (HMR for code, hot-swap for CSS)

 ## Integration with Bun